Christ Church (Episcopal), Shrewsbury

-Christ Church (Episcopal), Shrewsbury is an historic church building at the intersection of Broad Street and Sycamore Avenue in Shrewsbury, New Jersey, a location known as the historic "Four Corners" because the intersection hosts the Allen House, the Quaker Meeting House, the Presbyterian Church, and the Shrewsbury Historical Society / Borough Hall.
-The present church building was constructed in 1769 and added to the National Register of Historic Places in 1995.
+Christ Church (Episcopal), Shrewsbury is an historic church building at the intersection of Broad Street and Sycamore Avenue in Shrewsbury, New Jersey.
+It is a parish of the Episcopal Diocese of New Jersey.
+The church reported 303 members in 2019 and 326 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $181,382 with average Sunday attendance (ASA) of 52 persons.
+The church building was constructed in 1769 and added to the National Register of Historic Places in 1995.

-The congregation held its first mass in 1702 and it has been an active parish since.

-The first female rector is the Mother Lisa Sauber Mitchell, who has served as Rector since 1997.

-The building housed continental soldiers during the Revolutionary war.
-A rare Vinegar Bible is also kept here.